 In most cases, an individual who has experienced a workplace injury is seeking or collecting Workers’ Compensation when he or she learns his or her disability will be permanent.
 The injured worker is advised to apply for SSD benefits but cautioned that workers’ comp benefits could hurt eligibility for disability benefits.

 Sound familiar?
 If so, you are in good company with many people who wonder what their next step should be.
-Allow the attorneys at Younce, Vtipil, & Baznik to help you.
+Allow the attorneys at Younce, Vtipil, Baznik & Banks, P.A. to help you.

 Can You Receive Social Security Disability And Workers’ Compensation At The Same Time?